 Disclosure: Please note this post may contain affiliate links.
 This means – at no additional cost to you – we earn a commission if you make a purchase using our links.
 We only link to products and companies we use and recommend.
 The income goes toward supporting the free content on this site and community.

 Right after we announced the purchase of our new Jeep, we immediately began getting questions about how we tow it.
 Obviously, we weren’t going to be towing our Jeep with a tow dolly!
 In this blog post and accompanying video (Part 1 of a 2 part series) we discuss flat towing, also known as four-down (or 4 down) towing.
 What tow bar we chose and why.
 Our new tow bar can be a great fit for almost any vehicle that is able to be towed four down.
 So we also show step-by-step how we connect the tow bar, and how long it takes to get you familiar with the process.

 In part 2 of this 2-part series, we’ll be covering the braking system we installed in our Jeep.
 If you’re new to RVing or currently researching towing solutions, you might like to start by reading our blog post about pros and cons of towing with a dolly versus four down to give you a good general overview of your options.

 When researching tow bars, you will find that there are many different types and brands to choose from.
 Some tow bars stay permanently mounted to the towed vehicle.
 Others stay mounted to the towing vehicle.
 We liked the idea of having the tow bar staying mounted to the RV.
-This avoids having a bulky bar mounted on the front of the towed vehicle, allowing it to look stock.
+This avoids having a bulky tow bar mounted on the front of the towed vehicle, allowing it to look stock.
 If you have multiple vehicles that you tow with, but only one vehicle that gets towed, it might be beneficial to have the other style.
-But for us, towing just one vehicle, mounting the tow bar to our RV made the most sense.
+For us, towing just one vehicle, mounting the tow bar to our RV made the most sense.